Agenda

 Talk | The Unfairness of Fair Machine Learning: Levelling Down and Strict Egalitarianism by Default

-Prof Chris Russell : Dieter Schwarz Associate Professor of AI, Government, & Policy at The university of Oxford
+Prof Chris Russell : Dieter Schwarz Associate Professor of AI, Government, and Policy at the University of Oxford

 9:30 - 9:50